All Resources

 The complexities of digital advertising make achieving optimal ad performance at scale impossible.
 AdOps teams have a lot of tasks to orchestrate, particularly if they’re running multichannel strategies or responsible for multi-location ad campaigns.
 Amplify this workload by 50, 70, or over 100 accounts, and it’s easy to see why burnout is such a problem.

-Consider these stats, compiled in our 2025 Advertising Benchmark Report from advertisers in every vertical:
+Consider these stats, compiled in Fluency's 2025 Advertising Benchmark Report from advertisers in every vertical:

 Automating low-value tasks, as Taren and his team have done, “allows your team to work on things that really drive the business forward in a big way,” according to Taren.